vernadankers/mt_idioms/README.md

 - Section 4: See the `attention` folder.
 - Section 5: See the `hidden representations` folder.
 - Section 6: See the `amnesic_probing` folder.
-- Appendix B: See the `attention` folder.
-- Appendix C: See the `hidden_representations` folder.

-This repo uses the [commit message template for humans](https://github.com/Kaleidophon/commit-template-for-humans).

 <image src="attention_flow.png" />